 And still others choose to resist a small or symbolic amount of their taxes.
 For example, you could resist $19.84 (in reference to George Orwell’s novel 1984 portraying a surveillance state), or a token amount like $10.40 or $50.
 The choice is yours.

 If you earn below a taxable income, or want to work toward low-income tax resistance, see our pamphlet on this subject.

 Whether or not you owe taxes, you can take action.

-- If you file a return this year, consider enclosing a letter explaining your objection to paying for the border wall.
+- If you file a return this year, consider enclosing a letter explaining your objection to paying for border militarism.